digital-ai/release-integration-sdk-workshop/part-3/lab-7-install-remote-runner.md

 Run one of the templates you built previously.

 The tasks should run inside Kubernetes.
-You can check this in k9s by looking for pods called `92133d95a06d49c19c190869608b61b0-job-4`
+You can check this in `k9s` by looking for pods called something like `92133d95a06d49c19c190869608b61b0-job-4`

 ![K9s](img/k9s.png)